ApekshaH07/Telling-Stories-with-Data/Final_Project_Part2.md

 ## User Research

-### a.Target audiences: Any person above who is curious about their individual carbon footprint and wants to know how to contribute towards mitigating climate change.
+ **a.Target audiences: Any person above who is curious about their individual carbon footprint and wants to know how to contribute towards mitigating climate change.**

-### b.
-Approach: In interviewed a few of my peers at school, family members and friends to understand their whether they found this story impactful.
+ **b.
+Approach: In interviewed a few of my peers at school, family members and friends to understand their whether they found this story impactful.**

-### c.
-Interview Questions & Responses:
+ **c.
+Interview Questions & Responses**

-#### Interviewee Demographics
+  **Interviewee Demographics**
 - Interviewee 1 : Female, Age:28, South Asian.
 - Interviewee 2: Male, Age:33, Asian.
 - Interviewee 3: Female, Age:24, South Asian